By Michael Lanza

-Three decades (and counting) and thousands of miles of backpacking all over the United States and around the world have convinced me that most of the success of any backpacking trip depends on how you plan and prepare for it.
-Whether you’re a beginner or seasoned backpacker, you’ll learn new tricks for planning a backpacking trip of any length from this article, which draws from my experience as Northwest Editor of Backpacker magazine for 10 years and many years running this blog.
+More than three decades (and counting) and thousands of miles of backpacking all over the United States and around the world have convinced me that most of the success of any backpacking trip depends on how you plan and prepare for it.
+Whether you’re a beginner or seasoned backpacker, you’ll learn new tricks for planning a backpacking trip of any length from this article, which draws from my experience as Northwest Editor of Backpacker magazine for 10 years and even longer running this blog.

 I’d love to read what you think of my tips or any tricks of your own that help you plan your trips.
 Please share them in the comments section at the bottom of this story.
 I try to respond to all comments.